w3c/wai-easy-checks/content/zoom-levels.md

 ![Example of an unzoomed webpage]({{ "/content-images/wai-easy-checks/example-zoom-nozoom.png" | relative_url }}){:.normal}&nbsp;![Example of an zoomed webpage]({{ "/content-images/wai-easy-checks/example-zoom-zoomed.png" | relative_url }}){:.normal}

+## Why is Zoom important?

+Zoom is used to magnify text and other elements so it becomes readable for people with low vision.

-## Who depends on Zoom Levels?
+## Checking Zoom Levels

-Many people with low vision use zoom to magnify text to make it readable.
 Some people just need to enlarge the text a little if they forgot their reading glasses.
 Others need to enlarge it a lot, for example up to 200% or even larger.

-## Checking Zoom Levels
+## Checking Zoom

 ### Checking this page